If AML returns

-For some people, leukaemia does come back after treatment, which is known as a recurrence.
-Leukaemia cells may be found in the bone marrow again or, for men, also in the testicles.
+For some people, acute myeloid leukaemia (AML) does come back after treatment, which is known as a recurrence.
+It may be found in the bone marrow again or, for men, leukaemia cells may also be found in the testicles.
 Having regular check-ups means tests may find a recurrence before there are symptoms.
-Detecting a recurrence early offers the best chance for successful treatment.
+Finding a recurrence early offers the best chance for successful treatment.

 View the Cancer Council NSW editorial policy.